ThinkR-open/fcuk/README.md

 ## Launch and use

+See full documentation realised using {pkgdown} at <https://thinkr-open.github.io/fcuk/>

 After launching this package, every error will be analysed.
 Each time a typo occurs, a correction suggestion will be made under the default error message.

 ```{r}